About The National Leadership Academies

 As you are completing your nomination form, please select one deserving student to receive a full, unrestricted scholarship to attend one Congress.

-Hundreds of thousands of dollars in full academic scholarships will be awarded on a first-come, first-served basis.
+Hundreds of thousands of dollars in full-tuition scholarships will be awarded on a first-come, first served basis.
 After all spaces are gone, students on scholarship may still attend free via a live online simulcast.

-All Delegates are also able to apply for partial scholarships to help with the cost of tuition.
+Students are also able to apply for a scholarship to help with the cost of tuition that is based on financial need.
 Students should contact the Admissions Office for more information.

-Delegates are nominated by their teachers, counselors and principals.
-Qualified students may also be identified through other means, such as academic events, recommendations, youth organizations, honor societies, medical institutions, medical societies, Washington Adventist University.
+Students are nominated by their teachers, counselors, coaches, trainers, and principals.
+Qualified students may also be identified through other means, such as academic events, recommendations, youth organizations, honor societies, medical institutions, medical societies, program Alumni, and in-classroom surveys.

 Students with Special Needs

 We encourage all students with disabilities to attend.
-Students, parents, guardians, and educators are encouraged to contact the Academy directly for more information and to discuss a students specific needs.
-Our Office of Admissions can be reached by phone at 1-888-986-6929 or by email at VIP@TheNationalLeadershipAcademies.com.
+Students, parents, guardians, and educators are encouraged to contact the Academy directly for more information and to discuss a student’s specific needs.

-Through an academic partnership with Washington Adventist University, we are pleased to announce that students attending either Congress will be eligible to receive one transferable college credit at additional cost, upon satisfactory completion of the program, and additional course work.
-Complete information will be provided to students upon acceptance.
+Through an academic partnership with Washington Adventist University, we are pleased to announce that students attending either Congress will be eligible to receive one transferable college credit, at additional cost, upon satisfactory completion of the program, and submission of additional coursework.
+More information is available from the Admissions Office.

 The Honorary Board of Educators

-By becoming a member of the National Leadership Academies Honorary Board of Educators you’ll be able to recognize, honor and reward your high-achieving students dedicated to and aspiring towards a profession in medicine, science or technology.
+By becoming a member of the National Leadership Academies’ Honorary Board of Educators, you’ll be able to recognize, honor, and reward your high-achieving students.
+Students that are dedicated to and aspiring towards a profession in medicine, science or technology.
 Your nominations will give your best and brightest students an invaluable head start towards the successes they dream of achieving.
 As a member, you’ll also have the opportunity to select one of your deserving students for a full scholarship nomination.

-If you are not a member of our Honorary Board of Educators, and would like to nominate students for the Congress of Future Medical Leaders and/or the Congress of Future Science and Technology Leaders, please visit: www.TheNationalLeadershipAcademies.com/Educator.
-For further questions, please email us directly at: VIP@TheNationalLeadershipAcademies.com.
+If you are not a member of our Honorary Board of Educators and would like to nominate students for the Congress of Future Medical Leaders, the Congress of Future Collegiate and Professional Athletes, and/or the Congress of Future Science and Technology Leaders, please visit www.TheNationalLeadershipAcademies.com/Educator.
+For further questions, please email us directly at VIP@TheNationalLeadershipAcademies.com.